guifarias31/msfs_tbm930_project/README.md

-# MSFS TBM 930 Project 0.6.0 (Continue project)
+# MSFS TBM 930 Project (Project temporary on HOLD)

-#Project temporary on HOLD

 This is the continue improvement project for the MSFS default TBM 930.